 Heart Inflammation Treatment

-- Intravenous (IVIG) helps control the body’s immune and inflammatory response.
+- Intravenous (IVIG) helps control the body’s immune and response.

 - Corticosteroids lower the activity of the body’s immune system.
 With pericarditis, corticosteroids are used only in people who are not responding to or cannot take NSAIDs.

-- Intravenous immunoglobulin (IVIG) helps control the body’s immune and inflammatory response if you have an autoimmune disorder such as lupus.
+- Intravenous immunoglobulin (IVIG) helps control the body’s immune and inflammatory response in people who have an autoimm disorder such as lupus.

-- Pericardiocentesis removes extra fluid in the pericardium (called pericardial effusion).
+- Pericardiocentesis removes extra fluid in the pericardium.

 - Pericardiectomy is surgery to remove the pericardium.
 This treatment is only recommended when medicine or other treatments have not worked.
-It can be a successful option for people who have pericarditis that goes away and comes back or who have end-stage constrictive pericarditis, where the pericardium becomes thickened and scarred.
+It can be a good option for people who have pericarditis that goes away and then recurs or who have end-stage constrictive pericarditis, where the pericardium becomes thickened and scarred.